What should you post on Social Media?

 Are you changing your product range?

-Whether it’s introducing something new, reminding your customers of an existing product or discontinuing something (is there a final clearance offer alongside this?) be sure to let your customers know.
+Whether it’s introducing something new, reminding your customers of an existing product or discontinuing something (is there a final clearance offer alongside this?) be sure to let your customers know with a social media post!

 Think about what type of content resonates with your customers.